Irthlingborough: Quarrying

-Geography
+Main roads

 The A6 used to pass through the town, but was bypassed in the 1930s to the north.
 The former route is the B5348.
 Irthlingborough Viaduct was built in 1936 and connects the town to Higham Ferrers and the busy A45.
-The A45 (former A605) is a more dependable road than the A6, being less twisty and with fewer tractors in the traffic.
+The A45 (former A605) is a straighter and more dependable road than the A6.

 Local economy

-Whitworths, the home baking and healthy snack products company, has been based in the town since 1886 and employs 310 people at the plant on the B571 ('Wellingborough Road').
+Whitworths, the home baking and fruit snack company, has been based in the town since 1886, and in 2024 employed 200 people at the plant on the B571 (Wellingborough Road).
 Sonifex, a manufacturer of radio broadcast products, has been in the town since its beginning in 1969 and has its research and manufacturing based on Station Road.
-Dr. Martens has a long history with the town; the manufacturer R. Griggs, owned by Max Griggs, had its head office in the town until production moved to China in 2003, much to the displeasure of the National Union of Knitwear, Footwear & Apparel Trades.
-In 2003 the company made a loss of £60m, having lost £32m in 2002.
+Dr. Martens has a long history with the town; the manufacturer R. Griggs, owned by Max Griggs, had its head office in the town until production moved to China in 2003, after suffering large losses.
 The company's office is now in Wollaston.
-The Wellingborough factory was the first to close in July 2002.